 The first step is as obvious as it is important.
-You’ll need to get the right teams involved to ensure GDPR compliance when using live chat software – from marketing to IT to customer service.
+You’ll need to involve the right teams to ensure GDPR compliance when using live chat software – from marketing to IT to customer service.
 So, get the GDPR conversations started and make sure the right people are aware of its implications.

 It’s also worthwhile to speak to your live chat provider at this early stage.
 Find out what options they can offer to help you with GDPR compliance, such as encryptions, installable deployments or secure EU cloud hosting.
 The earlier you prepare, the better placed you’ll be.

 Start documenting the data that flows through your chat channel.
 It’s important to detail all possible touchpoints, including how, where and why you obtain data, how you hold it, who you share it with, and how you store it.

 Bear in mind that live chat doesn’t begin and end with a chat session.
 Doubtless, you’ll also be using the software for tracking and web analytics purposes, as well as for populating a CRM or database.
 All this involves a stream of consumer data, and it will need documenting at every stage.

 Consumer consent is a cornerstone of GDPR compliance.
 Under the new regulations, consent must be freely given, specific, informed and unambiguous in order to meet GDPR requirements.
 Web visitors and chat users, then, must be able to take affirmative action to signify permission.